Fall 2024 Capacity Building Grants Cycle

 Letters of Intent

-Letters of Intent (LOI) should not exceed 3 pages and must be submitted to the online grants portal by September 19, 2024.
-In order to submit a LOI, organizations will need to have already assessed an internal capacity-building need in relation to safety, respect, and equity in the workplace, and determined a course of action.
-Applications should then include:
+Letters of Intent (LOI) were due to the online grants portal on September 19, 2024.
+In order to submit a LOI, organizations were should have already assessed an internal capacity-building need in relation to safety, respect, and equity in the workplace, and determined a course of action.
+Applications were required to include:

 1. Applicant Organization Name